clairebilat/ada-2019-project-lost-and-found/README.md

     - what are the most common violations ?
     - how will we implement the healthiness of an establishment ?
 Only the risk factor or will we take the type of violation into             account ?
 If so, how to classify them ?
     - Are the locations well distributed or is a ward-study irrelevant ?
+ - Answer the questions (healthiness of public food establishments according to type facility and ward, violation's type according to facility's type and ward)
+ - Identifiy if other questions are interesting to answer

 # Questions for TAa
 Add here some questions you have for us, in general or project-specific.